Khangdang1690/BackendFallGuardian/README.md

 7. Add "http://localhost:3000/api/auth/google/callback" to the Authorized redirect URIs
 8. Copy the Client ID and Client Secret to your .env file

+## Architecture Overview

+This backend forms part of a two-repository architecture:

+1. **Frontend (React)**
+   - Implements fall detection using MediaPipe and WebRTC
+   - Handles camera access directly in the browser
+   - Provides patient and nurse interfaces

+2. **Backend (Node.js/Express)**
+   - Manages user accounts (patients, nurses, admins)
+   - Processes fall notifications from the frontend
+   - Provides API for the AI therapy service
+   - Handles SMS notifications to nurses

+### Fall Detection Architecture

+The fall detection system operates as follows:
+1. Patient opens the web app in their browser
+2. Frontend uses WebRTC to access the camera
+3. MediaPipe processes video frames to detect falls
+4. When a fall is detected, frontend calls the backend API
+5. Backend notifies assigned nurses via SMS

 ## API Documentation

 API documentation is available through Swagger UI at `/api-docs` when the server is running.